 Luckily, the majority of mistakes on our list are the sort of common sense stuff that will make perfect sense to avoid when you recognize the situation.
 The problems may be straight-forward, but you might be surprised at how and when they show up — allow us to help you prepare for most potential eventualities from the sky.

 Most drones do not come with a set of instructions on what you are and are not allowed to do with them.
-This is not a problem in most places around the globe, but in the United States, every craft that weighs more than 0.55 pounds must be registered and follow strict aeronautical guidelines.
+This is not a problem in most places around the globe, but in the United States, every craft that weighs 0.55 pounds or more must be registered and follow strict aeronautical guidelines.
 We have explored these before, and will do so time and again, but the short version is as follows:

 - Fly at or below 400 feet above the ground